Chapter 4 Authentication and User Management

 Change the Application Visibility to Private and click on Save Settings.
 Changing the visibility of your application will require a restart of the application.

 After the application is restarted, the Owner of the account and other members of the account will automatically be included in the list of authorized users.
-You can now add other authorized users by entering their email addresses and clicking on Add User.
+You can now add other authorized users by clicking the Invite User button and entering their email addresses in the subsequent dialog.
+These users will receive application invitations which will grant them access to the application after they follow the link in the email.

 4.1 User authentication